d-arefyev/positivus/readme.md

 ## Skills

 - HTML: Structuring web pages, semantic markup, forms.
-- SCSS: Responsive design, Flexbox, grid systems, animations, and transitions.
+- Sass: Using variables, mixins, and nesting for modular and maintainable CSS code.